ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 ### Perils of systems research
 [Michael Stonebraker](https://www.youtube.com/watch?v=DJFKl_5JTnA) summarized his "fears" for database research a couple of years ago, and I feel his diagnosis holds for systems research in general.
-I talked to several senior members of the PL community and they confirmed that PLDI before the 00s was a lot more about ideas without a solid, industrial-strength implementation and full-blown evaluation.
+I talked to several senior members of the PL community and they, too, confirmed that PLDI before the 00s was a lot more about ideas without a solid, industrial-strength implementation and full-blown evaluation.
 Nowadays, a grad student has to implement something for two years to obtain interesting results, only to be shot down by a reviewer in what often appears to amount to less than one hour of work by a reviewer.

 Another downside of systems research is that the community is often acting in a self-destructive way.